sapcc/maia/docs/operators-guide.md

 Maia offers a Prometheus scrape endpoint at the usual `/metrics` path.

 This endpoint includes documentation and type-information for each metric.
-The Prometheus web site offers good documentation on [naming conventions](https://prometheus.io/docs/practices/naming/) and [metric types](https://prometheus.io/docs/concepts/metric_types).
+Refer to the Prometheus web site for more information on [naming conventions](https://prometheus.io/docs/practices/naming/) and [metric types](https://prometheus.io/docs/concepts/metric_types).

 ## Notes on Scalability